langzhang2000/langzhang2000.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I'm Zhongdong (Nicholas) Liu, a fourth year CS PhD student at Virginia Tech advised by [Dr.Bo Ji](https://people.cs.vt.edu/boji/).
-My research interests include the modeling, analysis, control, optimization, and learning of computer and network systems.
-I have a particular interest in the information-update systems.
+Hello, I'm Lang Zhang, a prospective CS PhD student at Virginia Tech advised by [Dr.Bo Ji](https://people.cs.vt.edu/boji/).
+My research interests include the evidence theory, multisource information fusion and quantum computing in machine learning.
+I have a particular interest in the application in machine learning with medical problems.